hardbyte/python-can/doc/bus.rst

         for msg in bus:
             print(msg.data)

-Alternatively the :ref:`listeners_doc` api can be used, which is a list of :class:`~can.Listener` instances that receive notifications when new messages arrive.
+Alternatively the :ref:`listeners_doc` api can be used, which is a list of various :class:`~can.Listener` implementations that receive and handle messages from a :class:`~can.Notifier`.

 Filtering